Our compilation of the latest social media statistics of consumer adoption and usage of social networking platforms

-Testing different frequency of updates and timing is another aspect of social media optimization based on consumer behaviour.
+Testing different frequencies of updates and timing is another aspect of social media optimization based on consumer behaviour.

-Each network tends to have a ‘sweet spot’ for frequency based on their algorithms.
-It used to be beneficial to post several times a day on Facebook for many brands, but with decrease organic reach, a single update tends to be more effective.
+Each network tends to have a ‘sweet spot’ for frequency based on its algorithms.
+It used to be beneficial to post several times a day on Facebook for many brands, but with decreased organic reach, a single update tends to be more effective.
 We find a higher frequency on LinkedIn or Twitter tends to be more effective.